 The Battle of Chelsea Creek was the second battle of the Boston Campaign.
 Following the Battles of Lexington and Concord the British were bottled up in Boston, but still had access to supplies at Noddle Island and Hog Island.
 General Artemis Ward ordered an aggressive raid on the islands and assigned John Stark with the task.
 After the first raid on the two islands were over the British bumbled into a mess when the armed schooner Diana ran aground and could not be moved.
 Israel Putnam then launched a second raid which secured supplies for the provincials.

-The siege had bottled up the British but had not been able to stop the British from supplying their army.
+The siege of Boston had bottled up the British but had not been able to stop the British from supplying their army.
 The British brought supplies in from Nova Scotia, Canada and the provincials could not stop them since they did not have a Navy.
 The British were also able to supply their armies from Noddle Island and Hog Island with farmers who were stuck in a dilemma.

 On Noddle and Hog island were Farmers who were stuck in the middle of the rebellion.
 If they supplied the British, then they would be branded a loyalist and if they refused the British would take what they wanted and possibly kill them.
 This allowed the British to supply their army while waiting for shipments from Nova Scotia.
 Once Boston was placed under siege the provincials began plan for a raid on these islands and stripping the British of this luxury.